port-labs/port-docs/docs/tutorials/entity-basics.md

 Make an **HTTP POST** request to the URL `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities?upsert=true`

-This request with the `upsert` flag set to `true` will update a matching Entity if one exists, if no matching Entity is found, a new one will be created.
+This request with an `upsert` flag set to `true`, will update a matching Entity, if one exists.
+If no matching Entity is found, a new one will be created.

-The request body is the same as creating a new entity, just with the additional flag `upsert=true`.
+The request body is the same body inserted when creating a new entity, with the exception of an additional flag `upsert=true`.

 The **POST** method supports the following query parameters: